A great tasting Home Style Creamy Coleslaw consists of simple ingredients, no fuss, and lots of crispy, crunchy

 It would need to be a very badly tasting coleslaw for me not to like it – seriously, I love coleslaw.
 And, everyone makes it differently, which is why I never grow tired of reading coleslaw recipes!
 For me, and I’m sure it’s this way for most people, the taste we all prefer is that of our mom’s recipe.

 Now, before I get too ahead of myself, I need to say one thing – apples and raisins do not belong in a coleslaw!!
-I’m not sure where we went wrong, or who’s responsible for the defamation of coleslaw, but we need to take hold of the reigns and turn this coleslaw fancying pandemic around!
+I’m not sure where we went wrong, or who’s responsible for the defamation of coleslaw, but we need to take hold of the reins and turn this coleslaw-fancying pandemic around!
 No more additives!
 I’ve even seen coleslaw with pineapple in it – the nerve!

 I’ve only ever tried two types of coleslaw – the oil-based, vinegary coleslaw, and the sweeter taste of a creamy coleslaw.
 I prefer the latter.
 It’s probably because we tend to like dishes the way they were prepared in our mother’s kitchens.
 My mom’s coleslaw was always the same – cabbage, carrot, and a creamy dressing.
 And, that, Dear Reader, is what I’m going to give you today – Home Style Creamy Coleslaw.

 Now, some people prefer to shred or grate the cabbage, but I prefer the cabbage to be chopped.
 I find that the coleslaw maintains a crunchiness rather than becoming soft and soupy.
 And, because coleslaw is all about ease, I’m using two bags of Dole coleslaw mix.
 It’s pre-chopped green cabbage, red or purple cabbage, and bright orange shredded carrots.